frederic-perez/AmE-dictionary/data/dictionary.md

 __twitchy__ _adj_ :two: __1__ Nervous, worried, and ill-at-ease: _he was twitchy with anticipation._ _Syn_ edgy, fidgety, jittery, jumpy, nervous, restive, restless, skittish, tense, uptight, a bundle of nerves, all wound up, on edge __2__ Characterized by jerky or spasmodic motion: _a cat’s twitchy whiskers._
 __two__ _adj, n_ :mute:[t~~w~~o]
 __two-dimensional__ _adj_ :astonished: Lacking the expected range or depth. _Syn_ flat _The actress’s two-dimensional performance was especially disappointing given the emotional complexity of the character she was playing._
+__two-fisted__ _adj_ /to͞o′fĭs′tĭd/ [:scroll: The term describes someone using both hands, literally or figuratively, where a clenched fist alludes to vigor, resolve, etc.] __1__ Using or held by both hands: _a two-fisted backhand stroke in tennis._ __2__ _informal_ Characterized by vigor, roughness, or aggression.
+Strong, tough, and vigorous: _a hard-drinking two-fisted hunter; two-fisted frontier justice._
 __two-fold__ _adj_
 __two-time__ _v_ _informal_ :three: (two-timing, two-time someone) To deceive (someone, esp a lover) by carrying on a relationship with another.
 __two-timer__ _n_